Cabinet list heads to King

 The new cabinet's line-up is expected to be submitted for royal endorsement this weekend.
 After the former opposition Democrat Party forged an alliance with the ruling Pheu Thai Party, the new cabinet will now have the support of 322 MPs in parliament.

-Caretaker Deputy Prime Minister Phumtham Wechayachai said yesterday that Pheu Thai was verifying the eligibility and backgrounds of the candidates before submitting the approved list for royal endorsement.
+Caretaker Deputy Prime Minister Phumtham Wechayachai said on Friday that Pheu Thai was verifying the eligibility and backgrounds of the candidates before submitting the approved list for royal endorsement.

 "Pheu Thai is trying to ensure each cabinet minister is a good fit," said Mr Phumtham, who became acting prime minister following Srettha Thavisin's dismissal by the Constitutional Court.